 iOS Downgrade Status

-If you run into bugs or performance issues on iOS 15, you might try downgrading your iPhone’s software in an effort to improve its performance.
+If you run into bugs or performance issues on iOS 15, you can try downgrading your iPhone’s software in an effort to improve its performance.
+That is, if the option is available.
+Currently, it’s not.

-Apple is currently signing on iOS 15.0.2 which means you can move your iPhone to the previous version of iOS 15 if iOS 15.1 is causing problems.
+Apple has stopped signing on iOS 15.2 which means you can’t move your iPhone to the previous versions of iOS 15 if iOS 15.2.1 starts causing problems on your device.

 For more about how the downgrade process works, take a look at our walkthrough.